CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 Within this vast and chilling cavern, a peculiar, cold draft drifts through, carrying with it a faint, ominous aroma of decaying flesh.
 A rift cleaves the cavern in two, flanked by two roughly hewn stone columns that serve as support for the twenty-foot-tall ceiling.
 Two wooden bridges, each fashioned with arches, traverse the chasm.
 ```

 This cavern's guardian is a nothic—an unhinged subterranean monstrosity with an insatiable appetite for flesh.
 The creature was originally drawn here by a faint magical aura emanating from the crevasse.
-When the Redbrands took over, their leader, Iarno, struck an agreement with the nothic.
+When the Redbrands took over, their leader, Sylas, struck an agreement with the nothic.
 In exchange for treasure and a regular supply of fresh meat, the nothic was persuaded to assist in guarding the stronghold.
 However, its loyalty remains unpredictable.

 The nothic lurks close to the western ends of the two bridges.
 Upon noticing intruders entering the cave, it conceals itself behind one of the large stone columns and surveils them.
 The creature tries to use its unique ability, Weird Insight, to extract secrets from the characters.